-Easily one of our most popular events is a bi-weekly night ride.
+Easily one of Natooke’s most popular events is a bi-weekly night ride.
 It’s slow and accessible for all types of riders.
-We’ll utilize our cargo bike, converting it into a mobile stereo complete with self-contained 800W speaker system.
+They utilise a Source Cycles custom cargo bike, converting it into a mobile stereo complete with self-contained 800W speaker system.
 It’s insanely loud.
 Enough so to render the rider isolated, unable to hold a conversation with the throng of riders around.

-We’ve hosted this particular ride, without fail for over three years now, rain or shine.
-Lately we’ve used it as a tool for collaboration.
-Through it we’re able to offer our friends and community the chance to explore new places in the city all the while supporting other businesses in town.
+They’ve hosted this particular ride, without fail for over three years now, rain or shine.
+Lately they’ve even used it as a tool for collaboration.
+Through it they’re able to offer friends and their community the chance to explore new places in the city all the while supporting other businesses in town.
 This is beside the primary fact that this ride is good, old-fashioned fun.
-Continue reading Why we do what we do.
+Continue reading Why they do what they do.

 Lhasa was a super chilled out reprieve from the previous days anticipation and racing.
 Having rolled into the city late at night, everyone was dying to curl up in bed and zonk out.
 After a full breakfast we set out to explore the city.
 Most everyone decided to take the tour of the fabled Potala Palace: home to 10 of the 14 dalai lamas.
 The place was insanely beautiful and aromatic.
 Rich in history and crowded with tourists it was easy to get lost in the simple beauty of the palace.
 Light filtered into the cool spaces of its interior giving it an otherworldly spiritual vibe.
 Cats played in the rafters.
 The décor was heavy with all kinds of vibrant natural colors and an obscene amount of gold and other gems: relics of over a millennium of practitioners donations.
 Our guide gave us a rough break down of the customs and traditions of Tibetan people while we discussed the very basics of the Buddhist faith.
 Continue reading Racing Tibet re-cap: Day 6.